bjamturley/MedSchoolAtlas/Embryology/Mesoderm - Musculoskeletal and Urogenital.md

 ## Aortic arch arteries
 Blood flows out of **truncus arteriosus** (becomes the aortic sac around ***day 24***) and into the **pharyngeal arch (aortic arch) arteries**.
 These become the arteries of the head and neck.

-The **pharyngeal pouches** come from endoderm.
-The aortic arches each contain mesoderm and neural crest cells.
+The **pharyngeal pouches** come from endoderm whereas the aortic arches each contain mesoderm and neural crest cells.

 The left 4th pharyngeal arch gives rise to the aorta and the 3rd pharyngeal arch (right and left) gives rise to the common carotid arteries.

 ![[Pasted image 20230824155748.png]]
 ## Dorsal aortic region